 From Air to Bits: The Complete Path of Digital Audio

-A person (source) says "hello world", a mic (sink) picks it up, then converts it to meaningful electrical signals and finally sent across the wire.
+A source emits "hello world", a sink receives the physical waves, converts it to meaningful electrical signals and finally sent across the wire.
+Simple, right?

 Sound as Pressure Waves

-What we define as sound is really a conglomerate of molecules, driven through some external force at varying densities through a medium; in our case ambient air (≈ 101 kPa) at speed c.
+What we define as sound is really a conglomerate of molecules, driven through some external force at varying densities through a medium; in our case ambient air (≈ 101 kPa) at the speed of sound.

 You can see the behavior these pressure waves exhibit as they permeate through the medium; compressions when air molecules come together and rarefactions when they spread out.